-Import/export option Description Import plate setup CSV Import plate layout data from a CSV file to the Plate Editor Note: This option is only available in the Plate Editor.
+Import/export option Description Import plate setup CSV Import plate layout data from a CSV file to the Plate Editor Note: This option is only available in the Plate Editor, and is not available for files that were run using an APF.
 The new plate layout overwrites the existing layout.
-Export plate setup CSV Export a configured plate layout to a CSV file Import plate setup Import a plate layout from a plate template (.ddplt) file Note: This option is only available in the Plate Editor.
+Export plate setup CSV Export a configured plate layout to a CSV file Note: This option is only available in the Plate Editor and is not available for files that were run using an APF.
+Import plate setup Import a plate layout from a plate template (.ddplt) file Note: This option is only available in the Plate Editor.
 Export plate setup Export the plate layout to a plate template file Note: This option is only available in the Plate Editor.
 Export visible data to CSV Export only the data from the wells you selected in the Well Selector to a CSV file Export amplitude data Export the data to an Excel spreadsheet, and indicates whether or not the target was found (1 = yes, 0 = no) Export cluster data Export the data to an Excel spreadsheet Note: Includes (for each well) whether or not the target was found (1 = yes, 0 = no), the droplet count, and the mean and standard deviation for each dye, and the cluster ID.
-Export linkage data Exports to a CSV file the number of copies of a target that are present in overabundance, versus. the expected value in copies per μL Export visible charts Exports all charts that are displayed Print visible charts Prints all charts that are displayed Print visible charts Prints all charts that are displayed
+Export linkage data Exports to a CSV file the number of copies of a target that are present in overabundance, versus. the expected value in copies per μL Export visible charts Exports all charts that are displayed Print visible charts Prints all charts that are displayed